martinnirtl/otel-demo/compose/README.md

 ### Add Rule for Custom Process Monitoring

 As all containers will run on the same (Docker) host, the OneAgent would naturally inject into all containers.
 Hence, we need to configure an exclusion rule to prevent the OneAgent from injecting into the Mail Service and the Load Generator.

-> Remember: Mail Service will be completely instrumented with OpenTelemetry.
+Remember, the Mail Service will be completely instrumented with OpenTelemetry and the Load Generator just simulates traffic.

 Go to **Settings > Processes and containers > Custom process monitoring rules** and setup the following rule:

-COPY variable name from here: `DISABLE_DEEP_MONITORING`
+> COPY variable name from here: `DISABLE_DEEP_MONITORING`

 ![Settings Distributed Tracing](https://raw.githubusercontent.com/martinnirtl/otel-demo/master/docs/img/settings-customprocessmonitoringrules.png)